We provide you with a personalised timetable for all formal, end-of-semester exams. Access your Semester 1 2019 exam timetable.

 Disability Services helps students who have a disability to access reasonable adjustments for exams.
 They can also help students who have a temporary condition or injury and require adjustments for their exam.
 Find out about registering with Disability Services.

 You will sit your exam in the clash room (this will be on your timetable).
 This venue includes an exam room and a break-out room where you can store your belongings and study in-between your exams.
+If one of your exams is a practical or computer lab exams, you will take that exam as normal and then be escorted to or from the clash room.

 On the day you'll need to: